yxLOL/yxLOL.github.io/_posts/2022-05-10-reading-notes.md

 **Quotes and Comments**

+- Context
    > These new trees, planted in the 1990s and 2000s, were the “Open Up the Northwest” (西北大开发 xīběi dà kāifā) and “Open Up the West” trees (西部大开发 xībù dà kāifā).
 The people I interviewed also called them “investment” (Uy: kapital) trees.
 In many cases, the work brigades, which are still the most common form of rural government in Xinjiang, sold the rights to these young trees to villagers.
 At a certain point, decades from now, they will be permitted to cut down the trees and enjoy the profits of their lumber.

-> In Xinjiang, dispossession is not just about a lack of compensation, it is about a process of illegalizing traditions and turning sacred land into property.
+   > In the early 2000s, the Hú Jǐntāo 胡锦涛 administration took the regional project “Open Up the Northwest” to a new level, rebranding it as “Open Up the West.”

+   > The “Open Up the Northwest” project had resulted in rapid and sustained economic growth of over 10 percent per year since 1992, so state authorities were eager to take the development projects further, opening new markets and new sites for industrial production.
+By the early 2000s, the Uyghur homeland had become the country’s fourth largest oil-producing area, with a capacity of 20 million tons per year.

+   - I (for whatever reason that is) never had a second thought about the "Open up the West" policies.
+Very important context to add I'd say.

 - Cotton:
    > At the same time, in June 1992 Chinese leaders announced a new policy position that would turn the Uyghur homeland into a center of trade, capitalist infrastructure, and agricultural development capable of further serving the needs of the national economy.
 One of the main emphases in the new proposal was the need to establish Xinjiang as one of China’s primary cotton-producing regions.